-To learn more or link to the survey, please visit SonomaWater.org/SVLHMP people and property from similar events.
-Mitigation plans are key to breaking the cycle of disaster damage and reconstruction.
+To learn more or link to the survey, please visit SonomaWater.org/SVLHMP

 The District must update its LHMP every five years to ensure it remains relevant to current events and system conditions and to meet regulations set forth by the Federal Emergency Management Agency (FEMA).
 The Sonoma Valley County Sanitation District (District) is working with its stakeholders on an update of the 2016 LHMP.
 The District is required to review and revise its plan to reflect changes in development, progress in local mitigation efforts, and changes in priorities, and resubmit it for approval in order to continue to be eligible for mitigation project grant funding.